joeparis/pf2e-errata/src/treasure_vault.md

 **Activate** :a: command
 -
-A glistening, tar-like substance that’s displeasing to the touch coats a *black tendril shot*.
+A glistening, tar-like substance that's displeasing to the touch coats a *black tendril shot*.
 When the activated ammunition hits a target, it exudes tendrils that encase the target, which must attempt a Fortitude saving throw.
-The ammunition’s effects last until the target Escapes.
+The ammunition's effects last until the target Escapes.
 DCs for the saving throw and Escape vary by type.
 **Critical Success** The target is unaffected.
-**Success** The target is slowed 1 but gains a +2 circumstance bonus to Escape the ammunition’s effect.
+**Success** The target is slowed 1 but gains a +2 circumstance bonus to Escape the ammunition's effect.
 **Failure** The target is slowed 1.
 **Critical Failure** The target is slowed 2.
 -